Are you amoung five million U.S. women with Polycystic Ovarian Syndrome (PCOS)?

 - Glucose tolerance

 - Triglyceride levels

-In terms of PCOS treatment, you may receive a recommendation for a Polycystic Ovarian Syndrome diet that could involve calorie reduction, limiting carbohydrates and sugar, and/or increasing your intake of protein and green leafy vegetables.
+Regarding PCOS treatment, you may receive a recommendation for a Polycystic Ovarian Syndrome diet involving calorie reduction, limiting carbohydrates and sugar, and increasing your protein and green leafy vegetable intake.
 Many women find, and some studies show, that a PCOS diet relieves symptoms and prevents the condition from worsening.

-In addition, your provider may recommend screening you for depression, anxiety, sleep apnea, and other sleep disorders.
-This will help you understand how the condition is affecting your mental and physical well-being.
+In addition, your provider may recommend screening you for depression, anxiety and sleep apnea.
+This screening will help you understand how the condition affects your mental and physical well-being.